 As events unfold, reporters often find themselves in a race with competing journalists to break a new story first.
-Because of this, some reporters find themselves rushing toward dangerous places, such as accidents, natural disasters sites and war zones.
+Because of this, some reporters find themselves rushing towards dangerous places, such as accidents, natural disaster sites and war zones.

 The path to becoming a reporter isn’t always linear or clear cut, but it’s a rewarding one once you get there.
 Getting a bachelor’s degree in communication or journalism is a good start.
 From there, try your hand at writing internships across a variety of reporting publications and start building connections with reporters and editors.

 Biologists and zoologists rarely work from a desk.
 They spend most of their time in forests and jungles.
-In these places, they learn to understand the characteristics and behavior of animals.
+In these places, they learn to understand the characteristics and behaviour of animals.